loicbdev/react-book-management-app/README.md

-# tuto : React CRUD App Tutorial – How to Build a Book Management App in React from Scratch
+# React CRUD App Tutorial – How to Build a Book Management App in React from Scratch

 <https://www.freecodecamp.org/news/react-crud-app-how-to-create-a-book-management-app-from-scratch/>